Our list of 60 dams that were removed in 2010, benefitting hundreds of miles of rivers nationwide.

 American Rivers is partnering with U.S. Forest Service with funding support from the state of Minnesota through the Lessard-Sams Outdoor Heritage Council's Conservation Partners Legacy Grant program to remove this inoperable dam, reconnect stream habitats and reestablish wetlands at the project site.
 This project will result in unobstructed flows in at least 2 miles of headwater habitat and will include road decommissioning to remove unneeded access roads.

 The removal of two dams on Washington's Elwha River is one of the most significant river restoration projects of our time.

-Through the relicensing of the Oroville Dam, American Rivers is helping to restore water flows and temperature, floodplain habitat and expand habitat for salmon and steelhead along the Feather River.
+Through the relicensing of the Oroville Dam, American Rivers is helping to restore water flows and temperature, floodplain habitat, habitat for salmon and steelhead, and improve recreational opportunities along the Feather River.

 With our funding support and planning assistance, the Horse Creek dam in the Sisquoc River basin near Santa Barbara was blown up to make way for steelhead.

 Kellogg Dam is located at the mouth of Kellogg Creek which is a tributary to the Willamette River in the City of Milwaukie, Oregon.
 The creek historically had populations of Coho salmon before the dam was constructed, but now this 16 foot high dam blocks passage for Coho and other salmonids.
 The City of Milwaukie plans to remove the dam as part of an effort to restore these historic Coho runs and to revitalize the Milwaukie riverfront for the local community.
 The removal will also include the restoration of the stream and lakebed upstream of the dam to create excellent habitat along cold water pools in this area.